Salih Jabr: Treaty of Portsmouth

 The treaty's terms were considered only slightly better than the extremely unpopular treaty of 1930.
 But despite that, it caused great outrage in Iraq, which was the cause of demonstrations of thousands of Iraqis.
 The uprisings were called the al-Wathbah Uprisings.
+The treaty said that the United Kingdom can come to protect Iraq in case of a disaster which prompted a belief at the time that the British were weakening the Iraqi army on purpose to impose its rule on Iraq.
 Students in Baghdad, and later workers, would stage strikes and stage daily demonstrations on al-Rashid Street.
 Jabr returned from England to Iraq but was forced to land at the Royal Air Force base at al-Habbaniyya, and return to Baghdad in a disguise.
-On 26 January 1948, Jabr ordered the police to use machine guns against the protestors, not aware of the large and seriousness of the issue.
+On 26 January 1948, Jabr ordered the police to use machine guns against the protestors, not aware of the large and serious nature of the issue.
 The police would eventually shoot protestors trying to cross al-Ma'mun Bridge from armored police cars.
 Up to three to four hundred people were killed as a result.
-The situation was made worse and Iraqi poets like al-Jawahiri, whose brother was killed in the massacre and delivered a poem condemning the shooting at the Haydar-Khana Mosque to a crowd of Iraqis, and al-Sayyab kept the anti-British demonstrations active.
+The situation was made worse, and Iraqi poets like al-Jawahiri, whose brother was killed in the massacre, and delivered a poem condemning the shooting at the Haydar-Khana Mosque to a crowd of Iraqis, and al-Sayyab kept the anti-British demonstrations active.